MaynardMiner/XRA_FBX/README.md

-# Xavier Renegade Angel 3ds TO FBX Conversion
+# Xavier Renegade Angel 3ds To FBX Conversion

 These are the 3DS .max animation files originally uploaded for Xavier Renegade Angel Contest.
 I have tried my best to update them to make them more modern, but conversion has been difficult.